 No shows are charged full price.
-See our complete cancellation policy for additional details.

 Q: Should I charter an entire boat?

-For certain types of events, such as family reunions, team building. wedding parties, etc. chartering the entire vessel is ideal because your group will have the entire vessel to yourselves.
+For certain types of events, such as family reunions, team building, wedding parties, etc. chartering the entire vessel is ideal because your group will have the entire vessel to yourselves.
 With a large group it might even be less expensive than individual boarding passes.
 Read more about our custom charters and private tours here.

 Q: Do you take school groups, Scouts and kids clubs?

 We sure do!
-We love to teach kids about the whales, wildlife and the ecosystems here in the islands, and what they can do to help protect these resources.
+We love to teach kids about the whales, wildlife and the ecosystems here on the islands, and what they can do to help protect these resources.
 We are known as the large group specialists.

 Q: What is required to book the whole boat?